 There is no limit on the number of items you can borrow.
 The due date is stamped in the back of the book, and you can always check your account on the library catalogue to see what items you have out and when they are due back to the library.

 Circulating books are available on the 2nd floor of the library and are arranged on the shelves in call number order according to the Library of Congress classification system.

 Pamphlet files are available in the large filing cabinet in the side room on the 2nd floor and are filed by author or title (if no author is given).

 Exhibition catalogues are filed in cabinets in the Visual Resources Collection (VRC).
 Non-NSCAD borrowers should first come to the Main Library and ask for assistance if they wish to borrow from the exhibition catalogue collection.
 NSCAD students, staff, and faculty may usually check out these materials directly from the VRC.
 The catalogues may be returned to the main library.

 You can return items from any academic or public library in Nova Scotia to any other academic or public library in Nova Scotia.
-In Halifax, there is also a book drop at the waterfront Farmer's Market that can be used for both academic and public library returns.
 There is also a book drop at the Halifax International Airport!

 After logging in to your library account on the Novanet catalogue, you can renew your books if:

 • no-one else has placed a hold on them,

 • and if your total amount owing is under $20.00.

 There is a maximum of three renewals per item.
 Use the barcode from your ID card and your library password to access your library account; Once you're in the catalogue, just click on the "Sign In" button near the top of the search page.